AnnoyedDev/CotoCut/README.md

 French

-# **Git clone or download the release because github convert line return, if you download as zip it does not convert back to windows line return --"**
+# **Git clone or download the release because github convert line return, if you download as zip it does not convert back to windows line return**
 https://github.com/AnnoyedDev/CotoCut/releases/download/v1/CotoCut.zip

 # How to Use